Vanessa Wells - Director | Producer

 Vanessa’s Bio:

-She also directed the local social media profile series "Braveheart Christchurch”, has produced 8 more short films for Sesame Street, and is on the board of WIFT NZ (Women in Film and Television).
+Over the last few years Vanessa has created eight additional short films for Sesame Street, and served on the board of WIFT NZ (Women in Film and Television) from 2015–2025.

-Vanessa has lived abroad for many years and is a keen runner, biker and hiker.
-She is also an operational member of LandSAR (Search and Rescue), and is now officially the shortest in her family (not counting the spaniel).
+She lives in Canterbury, New Zealand, and is a keen runner, biker, and hiker.
+Vanessa is also an operational member of Land Search and Rescue NZ — and is now officially the shortest in her family (not counting the spaniel).